Well, this essay has been sitting over in the UNhallowed collection for the last decade, but I’m no longer convinced that it needs to be.

 But defeating a Dark wizard?
 Oh yeah, the kiddies can really get behind that one!

-Never mind that this “defeat of the Dark wizard Grindelwald” might have been something more akin to a barroom brawl (in the Hog’s Head, yet, for all we knew!) than any sort of an official battle.
+Never mind that this “defeat of the Dark wizard Grindelwald” might have been something more akin to a barroom brawl (in the Hog’s Head, yet, for all we knew at that point!) than any sort of an official battle.
 Dumbledore was a teacher in a school in 1945, for heaven’s sake, not off blipping around the continent in the middle of a Muggle war like some kind of wizarding Hiram Holiday.
-And by the time the school broke up for the summer in 1945, the Muggle war on the continent was over.
+And by the time the school broke up for the summer in 1945, the Muggle war on the continent (or at least our Muggle war on the continent) was over.

-We finally got a bit of hope in that July 2005 interview that we may eventually get at least something more on Grindelwald than we had to date.
+We finally got a bit of hope in that July 2005 interview that we might eventually learn at least something more regarding Grindelwald than we had up to that date.

-In fact, I believed that much of Dumbledore’s continuing pleasure in that card may well have been precisely because so it tickled him to see himself painted as the sort of dashing “action hero” that he so manifestly was not.
+By that time, I was inclined to believe that much of Dumbledore’s continued pleasure in that card may well have been precisely because so it tickled him to see himself painted as the sort of dashing “action hero” that he so manifestly was not.
 In fact, I still think so.

-As to the people who considered him possibly the greatest wizard of modern times; I rather thought that evaluation was more likely to be a perception of greatness in the manner of a Winston Churchill, or at least an Albert Einstein or a Stephen Hawking.
+As to the people who considered him possibly the greatest wizard of modern times; I also rather thought that evaluation was more likely to be a perception of greatness in the manner of a Winston Churchill, or at the very least, as an Albert Einstein or a Stephen Hawking.
 This is not a distinction that is necessarily a quality accessible to the perceptions of 12-year-old boys.
-For that matter, the fact that he had already been offered the post Minister of Magic three times before he was even appointed Headmaster, tends to suggest to me that his backers were people like Griselda Marchbanks who had encountered him around 1899, and had been singing his praises ever since.
-His run-in with Grindelwald had little to do with it.
+For that matter, the fact that he had already been offered the post Minister of Magic three times before he was even appointed Headmaster, tends to suggest to me that his backers had always been people like Griselda Marchbanks who had encountered him around 1899, and had been singing his praises ever since.
+His run-in with Grindelwald had precious little to do with it.

-Regardless, it seems transparently evident that the puffery on that card, namely the assertion that Dumbledore is believed by many people to be the greatest wizard in modern times, was certainly not based upon his role in VoldWar I. Indeed, in light of the revelations of DHs we can no longer be sure he even played a public role in VoldWar I.
+Regardless, it seems transparently evident that the puffery on that card, namely the assertion that Dumbledore “is believed by many people to be the greatest wizard in modern times”, is certainly not based upon his role in VoldWar I. Indeed, in light of the revelations of DHs we can no longer be sure he even played a public role in VoldWar I.

 Which is just as well.
-Because Albus Dumbledore, although possibly an inspirational Schoolmaster, in my opinion anyway, is a piss-poor war leader.
+Because Albus Dumbledore turns out to have been a piss-poor war leader.

-We can readily accept that during VoldWar I Albus Dumbledore was an inspirational figure, but in that go-round it was the Ministry that was calling the shots.
+We can readily accept that during VoldWar I Albus Dumbledore, as Chief Warlock of the Wizengamot (which he probably was by that time) might have been an inspirational figure, but in that go-round it was the Ministry that was calling the shots.
 Dumbledore was not running the show himself.

 Or was he?
 Hold that thought, too.

 If you look back over his track record, I mean really look, you can easily see a whole string of misunderstandings and poor decisions.
-The man is an educator not a General.
+The man is a scholar not a General.

-In fact, for an example: Let’s go back to this whole moldy fig of a Prophecy.
-There, at the height of Voldemort’s first rise to power, Albus Dumbledore is the inadvertent recipient of what appears to be a bona fide Prophecy which implies that the person with the power to destroy the Dark Lord is a child yet unborn.
+In fact, for an example: Let’s go back to that whole moldy fig of a Prophecy.
+There, at the height of Voldemort’s first rise to power, Albus Dumbledore is the inadvertent recipient of what appears to be a bona fide Prophecy which very much implies that the person with the power to destroy the Dark Lord is a child yet unborn.

 Okay.
-Think about that.
+Think about that for a moment.
 A child yet unborn.
 What is the WW supposed to do then, hunker down and try to stick it out until that child grows up?